HistoriaOffical/docs/votingnodes/setup-local-basex.rst

 This guide assumes you have already setup your voting node.
 You will need:

 - Historia Core Wallet v0.17.0.3 or later to store your Historia.
 You can get this `here <https://github.com/HistoriaOffical/historia/releases/tag/0.17.0.3>`_.
+- .NET Core Libary for your Operating System.
+You can get this `here <https://dotnet.microsoft.com/en-us/download/dotnet/3.1>`_.
 - A computer running Windows, MacOS, or Linux.

 - The Historia Local Web Application Software.
 You can get this `here <https://github.com/HistoriaOffical/Historia-Local-Web-Application/releases/>`_.
 - (Optional) A masternode or voting node previously setup if you want to use Historia Local Web App for voting.
 You can learn to setup a voting node  `here <https://docs.historia.network/en/latest/votingnodes/index.html>`_ or a masternode `here <https://docs.historia.network/en/latest/masternodes/index.html>`_.